 This course is designed to expose the students to the development of programming skills using a computer language to solve related engineering problems.
 It emphasises the general concept of computer programming that includes steps of problem-solving using computer, algorithm and program logic tools, interface design, modularisation, arrays, files, and graphics.
 Programming examples, lab exercises, assignments and group projects related to various civil engineering fields are given to the students.
-At the end of the course, the student should be able to plan, analyse, design and write programs basic as well complex civil computer for as engineering applications.
+At the end of the course, the student should be able to plan, analyse, design and write computer programs for basic as well as complex civil engineering applications.